 Eventually, the stash dwindled.
 And, the original dish I intended to make could no longer be accomplished with what was left of the roasted tomatoes.
 (I still may make the recipe, so I’m keeping it a secret for now).

 But, those simple roasted tomatoes were so good in everything they touched.
-They had just the right “Zing Factor” (to use a term from my bloggy friend Kc at The Kitchen Chopper).
+They had just the right “Zing Factor”.

 I finally finished off the stash of frozen roasted tomatoes and I decided to make more.
 But, to my dismay I couldn’t find the recipe for those amazing roasted tomatoes anywhere.